 Among your top priorities as a Florida business owner is protecting your company against losses from any source.
 Therefore, it is understandable that you would consider options to safeguard your interests in the context of the employer-employee relationship.
 Contracts are useful for establishing rights and responsibilities for many corporate activities, but they are not required for employment.
 Your main concerns as an employer are wage and hour laws, avoiding discrimination issues, and other regulatory compliance.
 With these structures in place, you might wonder whether a written employment contract makes sense.

-Your Clearwater contracts lawyer is the best source for advice and counsel on whether employment agreements are a wise choice for meeting your business goals.
+Your Tarpon Springs contracts lawyer is the best source for advice and counsel on whether employment agreements are a wise choice for meeting your business goals.
 Still, you might benefit from some general information on the pros and cons of employment contracts to protect your Florida business.

 Pros v.
 Cons of Employment Contracts